RTEMS/rtems-docs/posix_users/thread.rst

 Services
 ========

-This section details the thread manager’s services.
+This section details the thread manager's services.
-A subsection is dedicated to each of this manager’s services and describes the calling sequence, related constants, usage, and status codes.
+A subsection is dedicated to each of this manager's services and describes the calling sequence, related constants, usage, and status codes.